ffdead/wav.js/README.md

-wav.js - a javascript lib for reading WAVE files
+wav.js - a javascript audiolib for reading WAVE files
 ======

 Description